kas-gui/design/windowing/lifecycle.md

 -   Method `Events::suspend` is called on all widgets when the window is suspended.
 This method may (but is not required to) free resources and destroy transient children to save memory.
 Suspended widgets may not be sized, drawn, or have their event handlers invoked.
+Potentially (but not necessarily) popups could be suspended when closed and `Stack` pages when hidden; if so additional hints regarding resource usage may be desired.
 -   A widget may be resumed by configuring (`configure`, `update`) and sizing (at least `set_rect`).
 After this, drawing and event-handling may happen.